A Jordan-Chevalley decomposition beyond algebraic groups: A Jordan-Chevalley decomposition

-\vs {\bf Acknowledgments.} Thanks to Yves de Cornulier for the reference in \cite{Bou} of a Lie algebra whose nilradical does not split, and for explaining other similar supersolvable non-splitting examples.
-Thanks to an anonimous reviewer for their valuable comments and suggestions on a previous version of the paper.
+{\bf Acknowledgments.} Thanks to Yves de Cornulier for the reference in \cite{Bou} of a Lie algebra whose nilradical does not split, and for explaining other similar supersolvable non-splitting examples.
+Thanks to several reviewers for their valuable comments and suggestions on previous and current versions of the paper.